google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 example.com/sellers.
 Similarly, a service worker with a scope of /sellers/ can only serve clients under example.com/sellers.

-{% include shared/aside.liquid list=page.notes.https-only %}
+{% include shared/remember.liquid title="Aside" list=page.notes.https-only %}

 ## A service worker installs and activates